Mirka71/comp2106-second-node-app/README.md

 `npm i accounting` - package for money format

 `npm i nodemon -g` - global package for auto-restarts on save change

+`npm i typescript @types/node` - in order to use TS